 The biggest downside to buying a waterproof laminate is the fact that only the surface is waterproof.
 Most major water accidents are in the cracks and under the boards.

 Luxury Vinyl Plank – COREtec One and Plus

 Luxury Vinyl Plank, also called Luxury Vinyl Tile, LVT or LVT, is becoming the flooring material of choice.
-Not only is it waterproof on the surface, the ENTIRE plank is 100% waterproof.
+Not only is it waterproof on the surface, but the ENTIRE plank is also 100% waterproof.